Multimodal Image Synthesis and Editing: The Generative AI Era: Methods

 Large scale GANs~\cite{brock2018large,karras2019style} have achieved remarkable progress in unconditional image synthesis with high-resolution and high-fidelity.
-With a pre-trained GAN model, a series of studies explore to invert a given image back into the latent space of the GAN, which is termed as GAN inversion \cite{xia2022gan}.
-Specifically, a pre-trained GAN learns a mapping from latent codes to real images, while the GAN inversion maps images back to latent code, which is achieved by feeding the latent code into the pre-trained GAN to reconstruct the image through optimization.
+With a pre-trained GAN model, a series of studies explore to invert a given image back into the latent space of the GAN, which is termed as GAN inversion \cite{xia2022gan} \footnote{Please refer to \cite{xia2022gan} for a comprehensive review of GAN inversion.}.
+Specifically, a pre-trained GAN learns a mapping from latent codes to real images, while the GAN inversion maps images back to latent codes, which is achieved by feeding the latent code into the pre-trained GAN to reconstruct the image through optimization.
 Typically, the reconstruction metrics are based on $\ell_1$, $\ell_2$, perceptual~\cite{johnson2016perceptual} loss or LPIPS~\cite{zhang2018unreasonable}.
-Some constraints on face identity~\cite{richardson2020encoding} or latent codes~\cite{zhu2020domain} could also be included during optimization.
-With the obtained latent, we can faithfully reconstruct the original image and conduct image manipulation in the latent space.
+Certain constraints on face identity~\cite{richardson2020encoding} or latent codes~\cite{zhu2020domain} could also be included during optimization.
+With the obtained latent codes, we can faithfully reconstruct the original image and conduct realistic image manipulation in the latent space.
+In terms of MISE, cross-modal image manipulation can be achieved by manipulating or generating latent codes according to the guidance from other modalities.

-In terms of multimodal image synthesis and editing, the key of GAN-inversion based methods lies in how to edit or generate latent code according to the corresponding guidance.
-Notably, the inversion-based methods tend to be less sensitive to the modalities as the inversion is conducted on the unstructured 1-dimension latent space.

-\textbf{Cross-modal Matching in Latent Space.} Multimodal image synthesis and editing can be achieved by matching the embeddings of images and cross-modal inputs (\eg, semantic maps, texts) in a common embedding space \cite{xia2021tedigan,wang2021cycle} as shown in Fig. \ref{im_tedi}.
-Specifically, a cross-modal encoder is trained to learn the embeddings with a visual-linguistic similarity loss and a pairwise ranking loss \cite{dong2017semantic,kiros2014unifying}.
-To preserve the identity after editing, an instance-level optimization module can be employed in the objective which allows to modify the target attributes according to text descriptions.
-As optimization are performed in the StyleGAN latent space, this framework inherently allows image generation from given multimodal conditions.
-Conditional image manipulation can also be performed via style mixing in the shared latent space.

-\textbf{Image Code Optimization in Latent Space.} Instead of mapping the text into the latent space, a popular line of research aims to optimize the latent code of the original image directly, guided by certain losses that measure cross-modal consistency.
-Particularly, Jiang \etal \cite{jiang2021talk} propose to optimize image latent codes through a pre-trained fine-grained attribute predictor which pushes the output latent code to change in a direction consistent with the text description.
-However, this attribute predictor is specially designed for face editing with fine-grained attribute annotations, which makes it hard to generalize to other scenes.